 Once I have described the assignment to my students, given them their pep talk, and helped them to believe that it is not only do-able, but at least potentially worth doing, I will then, at various points throughout the semester, ask if they have started meeting together as a group, if they are running into any obstacles or problems, and so on.
 During this lead-in to the performance itself, I am also, unknown to them, spending a fair amount of time trying to find an appropriate venue in which they can give their myth performances.
 These myth performances simply cannot occur within the physical confines of a typical desk-filled classroom.
 Therefore, it is critical that I find a space on campus that can accommodate the non-ordinary logistical demands of this quasi-ritual praxis.
 So, in the past, these performances have taken place in gym basements, unused auditoriums, and student union meeting rooms.

 However, during the first myth performance that my students gave, which took place during my first year at Southern Methodist University, I learned very quickly that there are very real limitations as to what types of ritual activities the students can do in certain spaces.
 On this day, we met together in one of the ballrooms in the Student Union.
 During the performance of one of the myths, the students burned some sage in order to purify the participants and the space.
 Unfortunately, only minutes later, two campus policemen and the activities director of the student union barged into the room.
-Apparently someone outside the room had smelled the sage burning and thought that we were smoking marijuana.
-I had previously gotten permission to burn candles in the room, and I had brought a fire extinguisher just in case, but I had anticipated neither the fact that the students might burn sage nor any police intervention.
+Apparently, someone outside the room had smelled the sage burning and thought that we were smoking marijuana.
+I had previously gotten permission to burn candles in the room, and I had brought a fire extinguisher just in case, also the school is fueled with fire protocols and emergency exit signage, so I figured that it was safe.
+However, I had anticipated neither the fact that the students might burn sage nor any police intervention.
 After the initial period of intensity and confusion, the policemen were actually rather understanding, although I never dared to use that space in the student union again.